The San Pedro: Saving the Last Free-Flowing River

-A new legal front opens in the fight to save Arizona's 'River of Life'—The San Pedro.
+A new legal front opens up in the fight to save the last free-flowing river in the Southwest—Arizona's 'River of Life'—The San Pedro.

 Look to your right and see the San Pedro River as millions of migrating birds do—a green river of life wriggling across the hot, brown desert of Arizona.
 They dive into its cottonwood canopy to find respite halfway through their journey between South America and Canada.
 They’ve done it for thousands of years, as have a host of other creatures.